WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 The SOTA / POTA capability was developed by Wei, AG6AU.

-Here is a link to Wie’s GitHub Repository:
+Here is a link to Wei’s GitHub Repository:

 https://github.com/wcheng95/DX-FT8-MULTIBAND-TABLET-TRANSCEIVER-Source/tree/main